 Benchmarking Archaeological Salaries project

-Minimum recommended salaries for IfA Grades were introduced in 1996 linked to Local Government pay scales.
-In April 2007 the IfA introduced wider pay criteria and set minimum standards for working time, holiday pay, sick pay and employer pension contributions.
-The IfA however, also recognised that minimum salary levels do not compare well with salary levels in other broadly comparable professions and decided that a robust methodology was needed to allow reliable comparisons with other professions, leading to pay minima which reflect more accurately the work complexity, qualifications, skills and experience of professional archaeologists and others in this field.
+Minimum recommended salaries for CIfA Grades were introduced in 1996 linked to Local Government pay scales.
+In April 2007 the CIfA introduced wider pay criteria and set minimum standards for working time, holiday pay, sick pay and employer pension contributions.
+The CIfA however, also recognised that minimum salary levels do not compare well with salary levels in other broadly comparable professions and decided that a robust methodology was needed to allow reliable comparisons with other professions, leading to pay minima which reflect more accurately the work complexity, qualifications, skills and experience of professional archaeologists and others in this field.

-Kate Geary produced an updated report in spring 2010.
+Kate Geary produced an updated report (PDF file) in spring 2010.